fatred/problemofnetworkdotcom/content/posts/bootstrapping-hashi-vault.md

 Secret stores use "real" storage and persist to whatever backend the vault config file has configured.
 In the dev instance, **this is a ramdisk**, and data will be lost when the process stops (hence why its dev use only).
 If you want to be able to retain data between restarts of the vault instance, you will have to look at the next option which uses docker to persist to disk.

-At this point you are ready to rejoin the main thread about storing secrets, one section down.
+At this point you are ready to [get cracking](/posts/making-more-use-of-vault/)

 ---